hikaya-io/activity/README.md

 ```

 Virtualenv will take care of:
-- managing the project's dependencies in isolation from the system's packages:
+- managing the project's dependencies in isolation from the system's packages
 - providing a new Python binary/executable with the version specified (check this using `which python` on Linux and `python --version`)